mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * public tree hash
 * confirmed transcript hash
 * group extensions
-* Public group key
+* external public key

-This information is aggregated in `GroupKeyPackage` as follows:
+This information is aggregated in a `GroupKeyPackage` object as follows:

 ```
 struct {